jphillips28/my-next14-app-demo/README.md

     - These provide a way to stop automatic volume creation in order to manage host-machine storage space during local development
     - You will need to delete and recreate the associated volume when you add `.next` dependencies
     - You will need to delete and recreate the associated volume when you add `node_module` dependencies
+    - I recommend deleteing and recreating these associated volumes daily, at the start of your local development
   - ***You must create a docker-desktop-data `volume` named `postgres_16`***
     - This is for persisting the required local PostgreSQL database dependency
 - Node.js 20.10.0 LTS